Evaluating lattice sums via telescoping on $SL_+(2,\mathbb Z)$: a short proof of $\sum \frac{1}{|x|^2|y|^2|x+y|^2}=\frac{\pi}{4}$ and Zagier's identity: Derivation of Zagier's lattice sum formula

-\begin{theorem} \end{theorem} \begin{proof} We use \eqref{eq_1} and follow the proof of Theorem~\ref{th_one}.
-Note that there are $\sigma_1(n)$ (the sum of divisors of $n$) non-equivalent sublattices of $\ZZ^2$ of determinant $n$, each on them is generated by two vectors where $d$ is a divisor of $n$.
-For a fixed lattice of this type the vectors $(k+j\frac{n}{d},d), j\in \ZZ$ partition the angle $\pi$ of the upper halfplane (c.f. with $\pi/2$ in Theorem~\ref{th_one}).
-Then, $\frac{x\cdot y}{|x^2|\cdot |y|^2} \approx \frac{1}{n}\cdot$ (the angle between $x$ and $y$), finally, $\frac{1}{2}$ comes from $-2$ in Eq~\eqref{eq_1}. \end{proof}
+We use \eqref{eq_1} and follow the proof of Theorem~\ref{th_one}.
+Note that there are $\sigma_1(n)$ (the sum of divisors of $n$) inequivalent sublattices of $\ZZ^2$ with determinant $n$, each of which is generated by a basis of the form

-Using our methods, one can give an alternative proof of the following Zagier's formula.
-Let

-and $\sideset{}{'}\sum$ is the sum over all non-infinite summands (in this particular case it means that we remove from the summation all terms where one of $\omega_i$ is $0$).